patelkajal18/Homepage/_pages/about.md

   - /about.html
 ---

-I am a 3rd undergraduate student at the University of California, Davis.
+I am a 3rd year undergraduate student at the University of California, Davis.
 Currently, I work with Professor Zubair Shafiq on threat intelligence feed research.
 Our focus resides in analyzing and employing machine learning techniques to feeds in hopes of identifying vulnerabilities.

 Large
 ======